stoyan-stoyanov/llmflows/docs/user_guide/Creating LLM Flows.md

 All of this ties to our philosphy of **"Simple, Explicit, and Transparent LLM apps"**.
 This information allows developers to have complete visibility and be able to easily log, debug and maintain LLM apps.

-This, however, is not the only value that LLMFlows provides.
+This, however, is not the only value that LLMFlows can provide.
 This example is great for the purposes of this guide but real-life applications are usually more complex.
 Next, we will go deeper into more complex applications where Flows and FlowSteps really start to shine due to features like figuring out variable dependencies, and concurrent(async) execution.
 ***
 [:material-arrow-left: Previous: Combining LLMs](Combining LLMs.md){ .md-button }